salesforce/oss-template/README.md

 ## Usage

-It's recommended to place all files at the top level of your repository.
+It's required that all files must be placed at the top level of your repository.

 > **NOTE** Your README should contain detailed, useful information about the project!